 You didn't make the necessary time/temperature and pressure adjustments for your altitude: If you're canning at a high altitude, you'll need to make adjustments to the canning instructions provided in the recipe.
 Occasionally a recipe includes this information, but more often than not, you have to calculate the changes yourself.

+Follow these steps, and read through the tips, before trying to reprocess your jars.
 It's possible that you accidentally skipped an important step.

 1) Check each jar for nicks along the rim.